yesihaveidea/myrtille/DOCUMENTATION.md

 The Myrtille build have the two classic solution configurations: "Debug" and "Release", on "Any CPU" platform.

-Starting from version 1.1.0, the FreeRDP code (modified for myrtille needs) is no longer part of the myrtille repository.
+Starting from myrtille version 1.1.0, the FreeRDP code (modified for myrtille needs) is no longer part of the myrtille repository.

 The (new) myrtille FreeRDP code can be found at https://github.com/cedrozor/FreeRDP